jeremyBanks/database/docs/rfcs/0003-initial.md

 because they're not supported by one of the driver's we're currently working with (`deno-sqlite`), so we're going to just provide our shim implementation for now.
 We'll add an optional interface for supporting drivers in the future.

+The methods descriptions above will be copied into the code as docstrings for the sake of Deno Doc's generated API documentation.

 ## Included Driver Implementations (`x/database/x/…`)